 All the major fashion labels have stores here, including COS, Chalcedon, Hugo Boss, Accessories, Calvin Klein, Clarks, Camper, Adidas, Nike, Levi’s, Prada, All Saints, Topshop, Burberry, Diesel, GAP, Kate Spade NY, and Louis Vuitton.
 You’ll also find make-up and cosmetics brands such as Bobbi Brown, Kiko, Kiehl, L’Occitane, Lush, Rituals and the best of Apple, Bose or Dyson.

-In short, this place is home to an endless number of shops catering for all tastes and budgets, as well as dozens of cafés and restaurants and even movie theaters.
+In short, this place is home to an endless number of shops catering to all tastes and budgets, as well as dozens of cafés and restaurants and even movie theaters.

 - Price: £ – ££££